akihikodaki/dts/test_plans/dcf_lifecycle_test_plan.rst

 virtchannel mailbox to configure the underlying device (port) for the VFs.

-The test suite covers the lifecycle of DCF context in Kernel PF, such as launch, and exit, switch rules handling, reseting, and exception exit.
+The test suite covers the lifecycle of DCF context in Kernel PF, such as launch, and exit, switch rules handling, resetting, and exception exit.

 Configuration
 =============

-NIC: 2x25G or 2x100G, serveral TC need breakout mode.
+NIC: 2x25G or 2x100G, several TC need breakout mode.
 NIC should have 2 PF ports at least, and connect to tester's ports.

 Topology